■ site map

 more, lower than the average

-Even considering that EMF quickly weakens as it penetrates the body, there is still more than enough field energy left to be sensed - and reacted to - by energy field-sensitive components in and around body cells.
+Even considering that EMF quickly weakens as it penetrates the body, there is still more than enough of field energy left to be sensed - and reacted to - by energy field-sensitive components in and around body cells.

 Why would we assume that weak currents and fields produced by electricity - as well as stronger fields produced by sources using higher EMF frequencies - will not disturb proper body function, make you feel unwell, and ultimately cause or contribute to a full blown disease?